 One of the best signs of a quality camping tent is that it has a thicker fabric on the floor of the tent, since this part takes some of the most wear and tear during long term use.
 Not only is the floor a 300-denier fabric that’s way higher than most tents, but this fabric is paired with a 5,000mm waterhead rating.
 Between these specs and the heavy duty poles, the Alpha Breeze is a quality car camping tent that would be great for campers who want superior weather protection and quality.

-This Snow Peak Alpha Breeze is a great option if you want to spend a little extra money for something high quality, functional, and accessible.
+This Snow Peak Alpha Breeze is the best waterproof 4 person tent if you want to spend a little extra money for something high quality, functional, and accessible.

 Specifications